codingisads/FooddieWeeklyApp/README.md

 <p>With this app you can create calendars to keep on track <b>what you eat during the week.</b>
-  You can share them as well to fill the calendar with the meals you most like.
+  You can share them with other users as well to fill the calendar with the meals you most like.
   You can scroll down through many recipes and save them too.
-Whenever you save a recipe to your calendar, a shopping list will be created right after.</p>
+Whenever you save a recipe to your calendar, the ingredients you'll need will be added to your shopping cart!</p>

 <p align="left">
 APIs and libraries used: